rrooggiieerr/Follw.py/README.md

 Independent of the OS the location of the external IP address of your internet connection can be retrieved.
 This is not very precise at all and in most cases only gives the city where your device is located.

-When using WiFi Access Point or external IP address location lookup an third party WebService is used, **Follw.app can not guarantee your privacy when using these external WebServices**.
+When using WiFi Access Point or external IP address location lookup a third party WebService is used, **Follw.app can not guarantee your privacy when using these external WebServices**.
 That's why WiFi Access Point and external IP address location lookups are disabled by default and you need to use a command argument to enable one or both options.

 When one of the mentioned location retrieval methods can not be found on your device Operating System the Follw.app Python client will fall back to a less precise location retrieval method.